We treat bone and joint problems relating to arthritis, degenerative conditions, sports injuries, trauma, fractures and genetics.

 View our Orthopaedic specialistsOrthopaedics SA Specialists

-In addition, our secretarial staff provides invaluable support through a wide range of administrative services.
-Our staff will be happy to speak with you at any time regarding services, appointments and general enquiries.
+In addition, our secretarial team provides invaluable support through a wide range of administrative services.
+Our team will be happy to speak with you at any time regarding services, appointments and general enquiries.

-To streamline the admission process, a health assessment may also be carried out at this time.
-The aim of the visit or phone call is to provide information that will better prepare you for surgery and to discuss steps for your recovery.
-For ease of mind, respite care or accommodation for a partner or family member can also be organised prior to your surgery.
+The aim of the phone call is to provide information that will better prepare you for surgery and to discuss steps for your recovery.

-The Orthopaedic Liaison Nurse will provide a wound care service for post-operative patients, including wound assessment, bandaging and dressing removal.
-Home care can be arranged should you require further or on-going treatment.
+The Orthopaedic Nurse will provide a wound care service for post-operative patients, including wound assessment, bandaging and dressing removal.

-The nursing staff will provide plaster cast care and education for both adults and children.
+The nursing team will provide cast care and education for both adults and children.
 There are some important instructions to observe, particularly with children, once a cast is applied to a limb.
 Our staff will discuss the relevant care needed for your particular cast.

 Orthopaedics SA welcomes the opportunity to work with the media and aims to be responsive to their needs and provide quality assistance, timely communication and access to the most appropriate resources at all times.
 Our policy contains relevant contact details and guidelines to assist media groups with their requests.